XGRIDS Pro Guide™ / Module 4: Positioning

 • After the last control point, continue scanning for at least 15 seconds and walk a small loop before ending the session.
 This gives SLAM additional constraint context around the final control point.

-• For any multi-session Map Fusion project, shared control points must be physically visited and marked in every scan session that needs to connect to others.
-This applies to K1, L2 Pro, and PortalCam equally.
+• For PortalCam Map Fusion, shared control points must be physically visited in each scan session that needs to connect to others.

 Coordinate System Quick Reference